Cocaine (hydrochloride) is a highly addictive drug which acts as a short lived central nervous system stimulant and local anaesthetic.

 Advice for people who smoke or inject cocaine

-If smoking, crush the crack rock into small pieces and smoke using a clean pipe or fresh piece of foil.
+If smoking cocaine, crush the crack rock into small pieces and smoke using a clean pipe or fresh piece of foil.
 Remember when smoking, the effects are intense but short-lived.

-If injecting, use less risky areas such as forearms and rotate any injecting sites.
+If injecting cocaine, use less risky areas such as forearms and rotate any injecting sites.
 Wash hands and injecting site prior to injection, wipe injection area with a swab.

-Cocaine hydrochloride does not require citric acid or vitamin C as it dissolves in water.
+Cocaine hydrochloride (cocaine powder) does not require citric acid or vitamin C as it dissolves in water.
 Only use citric acid or vitamin C to dissolve crack cocaine.

 Use the smallest needle size possible for the area of injection.
 Always use fresh equipment and filter the solution into the syringe.